frePPLe/frepple/doc/erp-integration/odoo-connector/installation-and-configuration.rst

 --------------------

 The connector doesn't cover all possible configurations of Odoo and frePPLe.
-The connector will very likely require some customization to fit the particular setup of the ERP and the planning requirements in frePPLe.
+The connector will very likely require some customization to fit your particular odoo configuration and the planning requirements in frePPLe.

 :download:`Download mapping as svg image <_images/odoo-integration.svg>`